eligrey/voice-search/README.md

 surprised if it doesn't work.
 Also, try to speak clearly for best speech recognition results.

-You may need to launch Chrome with the `--enable-speech-input` launch flag.
+You may need to launch Chrome with the `--enable-speech-input` flag.
 To do this on Windows, right click on your Google Chrome icon (<kbd>shift</kbd>+right click while Chrome is closed for Windows 7 if you have it pinned to the task bar), and set the target field to the following value: